About Me

 After university, I worked in marketing and digital advertising, but I had an itch to build and design things, not just promote them.
 In 2015, I decided to switch careers.
 I left my job in advertising, and attended an iOS developer bootcamp in Salt Lake City.
 That’s where I built my first app and started my journey as a developer.

 Since then, I’ve worked as an iOS developer in London, Sydney, and Vancouver, eventually joining Apple in 2022 on the App Store team.
-In 2024, I left to go all-in as an indie dev and build my own apps full-time.
+Alongside that professional experience, I’ve always enjoyed working on side projects — trying out new technologies, polishing ideas, and shipping apps end-to-end.

 Why indie?